DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 Read more about [Personal data and data privacy.](/pages/support_03_legal_ethics#personal-data-and-data-privacy)

 Institutional privacy policies:
 * [Norwegian University of Science and Technology (NTNU)](https://i.ntnu.no/wiki/-/wiki/English/NTNU+-+privacy+policy)
 * [University of Bergen (UiB)](https://www.uib.no/en/personaldata/130126/privacy-policy-university-bergen)
 * [University of Oslo (UiO)](https://www.uio.no/english/for-employees/support/privacy-dataprotection/personal-data-in-research.html)
 * [UiT The Arctic University of Norway (UiT)](https://uit.no/regelverk/sentraleregler#innhold_742141)

 #### Which institutional privacy routines apply?
-Privacy routines at research organisations may differ from each other, it is therefore important to make yourself familiar with the applicable policies and guidelines at your institution.
+Privacy routines at research institutions may differ from each other, it is therefore important to make yourself familiar with the applicable policies and guidelines at your institution.

 * Norwegian University of Science and Technology (NTNU)
 	* [Collection of personal data for research projects at NTNU](https://i.ntnu.no/wiki/-/wiki/English/Collection+of+personal+data+for+research+projects "2024-07-16")